tonytvo/blog-generator/content/blog/emotional-intelligence-summary/index.md

 - accepting that something is going to happen and that the only thing we can control is how we choose to respond is where EI comes in.

 # Empathy
-- Sympathy is feeling sorry for someone where as empathy is recognizing the emotional response someone is having and how it feels to have that emotional response
+- Sympathy is feeling sorry for someone, whereas empathy is recognizing the emotional response someone is having and how it feels to have that emotional response
   - Putting yourself in their shoes is dangerous because that typically comes with judgement
   - We don't need to know what has happened, just recognize what emotion and the severity of that emotion